amygdala/tensorflow-workshop/INSTALL.md

 - SSH to that image.
 You can do this from the Cloud Console by visiting the Compute Engine panel, and clicking on the 'SSH' pulldown to the right of your instance.

 Then, once you've ssh'd to the VM, follow the instructions above to download and run the Docker container there.
+Note: **Docker is already installed** on the 'container-optimized' VMs.

 ## Virtual environment-based installation

 (These steps are not necessary if you have already completed the instructions for running the Docker image.)

 We highly recommend that you use a virtual environment for your TensorFlow installation rather than a direct install onto your machine.
-The instructions below walk you thorough a `conda` install, but a `virtualenv` environment will work as well.
+The instructions below walk you through a `conda` install, but a `virtualenv` environment will work as well.

 Note: The 'preprocessing' stage in the [Cloud ML transfer learning](workshop_sections/transfer_learning/cloudml) example requires installation of the Cloud ML SDK, which requires Python 2.7.
 Otherwise, Python 3 should likely work.